-4.12 To support the consideration of a coherent budget strategy by the PBSG the following process is in place to facilitate this:

-- Guidance: detailed annual guidance on the preparation of the General Fund capital plan is distributed across the council, asking senior officers to make any necessary updates to existing capital projects and inviting bids for funding of new capital projects they wish to see taken forward. - Capitalisation policy: there is no formal policy in place within the council with regard to the capitalisation of expenditure (i.e. what can and cannot be capitalised).
-However the capital plan guidance provides a definition of property, plant and equipment (based on the CIPFA Code of Practice) that is expected to be followed.
-With regard to any ambiguous areas of expenditure, these are subject to discussion on a case by case basis, with departments required to seek advice from Finance officers. - Links to Council Strategy: any new capital project bids (as well as those existing projects within the capital programme) should connect with what is in departmental asset management plans and also reflect the council's corporate priorities and objectives. - Business case: Change Programme Project Governance arrangements have been adopted for projects with an estimated gross capital cost in excess of £500,000.
-The Programme's Business Case template is required to be completed for such projects and submitted alongside the associated new project bid. - Resource assessment: a calculation of the estimated level of resources available over the 5 year period of the capital plan is undertaken by Finance officers to allow a total capital spending resource to be identified.
+- 4.13 To support the consideration of a coherent budget strategy by the PBSG the following process is in place to facilitate this: - Guidance: detailed annual guidance on the preparation of the General Fund capital plan is distributed across the council, asking senior officers to make any necessary updates to existing capital projects and inviting bids for funding of new capital projects they consider to be required to support ongoing service delivery. - Capitalisation policy: there is no formal policy in place within the council with regard to the capitalisation of expenditure (i.e. what can and cannot be capitalised).
+However, the capital plan guidance provides a definition of property, plant and equipment (based on the CIPFA Code of Practice) that is expected to be followed.
+With regard to any ambiguous areas of expenditure, these are subject to discussion on a case by case basis, with departments required to seek advice from Finance officers. - Links to council strategy: any new capital project bids (as well as those existing projects within the capital programme) should connect with what is in departmental asset management plans and also reflect the council's corporate priorities and objectives. - Business case: Change Programme project governance arrangements have been adopted for projects with an estimated gross capital cost in excess of £500,000.
+The programme's business case template is required to be completed for such projects and submitted alongside the associated new project bid. - Resource assessment: a calculation of the estimated level of resources available over the 5-year period of the capital plan is undertaken by Finance officers to allow a total capital spending resource to be identified.
 Once calculated and compared with the level of already approved capital projects, the headroom available for new projects to be approved through the current capital budget cycle can be established.